 Please click on the links below to view more information as mentioned in the document above:Child Initiated Learning embedded into Transition activitiesEnquiry based Questions and OpportunitiesAll About Life / Values EducationEnrichment Offer Project Week / DaysIndependence and Choice to RecordCommunity Focused OfferPastoral Team and Offer

 - the enrichment offer – this is all the additional enhancements that we add to our curriculum provision to make it rich, enjoyable and motivating for learners.
 We start each topic with a WOW day to hook learners into a new theme, where they can research and have kinaesthetic opportunities to explore in a multi-sensory way.

-- the FPLS curriculum journey shows the topics that each class follows in each academic year from Nursery to year 4, using the golden drivers as threads through these topics
+- the FPLS curriculum journey shows the topics that each class follows in each academic year from Nursery to year 4, using the golden threads through these topics

 - the content of each subject area uses the National Curriculum, Early Years program of study and Agreed Syllabus documents.
 Each subject area has its own tab - Progression of skills and intent, implementation and documents fully explained.